19hours/sg-statutes/Acts/Weights and Measures Act.md

 in such manner as the Minister may direct.

-(3) The reference standards shall consist of standards of all the measures set out in Parts I and II, and the weights set out in Part III, of the Second Schedule other than capacity measures of more than 10 litres; and any such standard shall be constructed and, while it remains in use, from time to time have its value or values redetermined by reference to one or more of the Singapore standards maintained by the Board.
+(3) The reference standards shall consist of standards of all the measures set out in Parts I and II, and the weights set out in Part III, of the Second Schedule other than capacity measures of more than 10 litres; and any such standard shall be constructed and, while it remains in use, from time to time have its value or values redetermined by reference to one or more of the Singapore standards maintained under subsection (1).

 [30/2005 wef 01/01/2006]

 [54/2007 wef 01/01/2008]

+(4) [Deleted by Act 30/2005 wef 01/01/2006]

+(5) [Deleted by Act 30/2005 wef 01/01/2006]

 (6) The Minister may from time to time by order amend the Second Schedule by adding to or removing from Part I or II of that Schedule any linear or capacity measure or from Part III of that Schedule any weight.

 (7) The Controller shall provide for use by the inspectors and maintain or from time to time replace such standards of the measures and weights set out in the Second Schedule, and such instruments for testing and the affixing of stamps and Accuracy Labels as the Controller may from time to time approve or require as being proper and sufficient for the efficient discharge of their duties.

+[30/2005 wef 01/01/2006]

 ## PART III